StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-Mobile.md

 - Optional diagnostic data: Off

 #### Site settings
-- Cookies: Block third-party cookies
-- Ads: Off
 - Your device use: Off
+- Third-party cookies >
+  - Block third-party cookies
+  - Block third-party cookies > Allow related sites to see your activity in the group: Off
+- Intrusive ads: Off

 #### Show me search and site suggestions using my typed characters
 - Off